lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 It is not the most well-known or widely used language.
 But it is a much appreciated and growing contender both according to what I've seen and according to surveys.

 It is fine to take everything about me and what I say with a grain of salt.
 I'm an enthusiastic person.
-It's fine.
+If you feel skeptical.
+Thats fine.

 ## The Demo